sfwnisme/school-management-system/README.md

 Error: Objects are not valid as a React child (found: object with keys {street, city, state, zipCode, country}).
 If you meant to render a collection of children, use an array instead.
 ```

-it is hard to share the response of the catch and the try, so I should use ether RTK or React Query
+It is hard to share the response of the catch and the try, so I should use ether RTK or React Query

 - [x] return the error message from the API request for the login form.
 - [x] update the api schema by the database changes